 Winter can be a difficult time for our bodies and immune systems.
 As the flu season begins, it’s important to strengthen our immune systems, especially for older adults.
-There are a few ways we can give our immune systems the boost it needs.
-Our Carespring Skilled Nursing and Rehabilitation facilities and Nursing Homes in Dayton, Cincinnati, and Northern Kentucky want our patients and their families to stay healthy all winter long.
-Consider implementing a few of these immune boosting steps into your daily routine.
+Consider implementing a few of these steps into your daily routine.
 By following these tips, you can help boost your immune system in winter.

 It seems obvious, but washing your hands after being in public places can help you avoid winter illnesses like the flu.
-Sanitizing shopping cart handles, doorknobs, and telephones also helps to eliminate germs and decreasing your chance of getting sick this winter.
-Hand sanitizer can be bought in travel size containers, which fit perfectly in purses or jacket pockets.
+Sanitizing shopping cart handles, doorknobs, and telephones also helps to eliminate germs and decreases your chance of getting sick this winter.
+Hand sanitizer can be bought in travel-size containers, which fit perfectly in purses or jacket pockets.
 Some hand sanitizers come with hydrating oils that help keep your hands soft and avoid dryness.

-Try eating more of these herbs to strengthen your immune system to avoid sickness.
+Try eating more of these herbs to strengthen your immune system to avoid illness:

 Drinking enough water each day is a must when it comes to staying healthy during the winter seasons.
 However, drinking water can be hard to do when it’s cold outside.
 Try drinking herbal teas, or adding flavor enhancers to your water bottle.
 Eating foods that are high in water content, like soup, help you stay hydrated too.

 Our Carespring skilled nursing and rehabilitation facilities in Dayton, Cincinnati, and Northern Kentucky want our patients and their families to stay healthy all winter long.
 To learn more about our facilities, contact us today.